Dakshatajain/Twitter-Sentiment-Analysis-Python/Readme.md

 * Install tweepy
 * Run the program with the desired topic term (e.g. MondayMotivation)
     - python tweetering.py MondayMotivation
-* Save the tweets extracted as a text file in the data directory.
-* Data directory already contains list of positive and negative words.
+* Save the extracted tweets as a text file in the data dictionary.
+(The data dictionary already contains positive and negative word list downloaded.
+You can replace it if required)

 __Usage__